CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/process-instance-migration.md

 ### User Task

-When a user task is migrated, all properties of the task instance (i.e., `org.camunda.bpm.engine.task.Task`) are preserved apart from the process definition id and task definition key.
+When a user task is migrated, all properties of the task instance (i.e., `org.operaton.bpm.engine.task.Task`) are preserved apart from the process definition id and task definition key.
 The task is not reinitialized: Attributes like assignee or name do not change.

 #### Timeout Task Listeners

 User tasks with attached task listeners of event type `timeout` define persistent event triggers that can be updated or preserved during migration.
 For the associated timers, the considerations of [catching events]({{< relref "#events" >}}) apply here as well.
 On migration of the user task, the following semantics are applied:

 * If a timeout task listener is found in the source and target process definition based on its `id`, its persistent event trigger (i.e. timer) is migrated